-No. We do not charge a fee to tryout for our teams as long as the player is registered.
+No. We do not charge a fee to tryout for our teams, however the player must be registered.

 Where/when are the try-outs being held?

-The schedule and location of tryouts are on the North State Soccer website.
+Tryouts, in general May/June, however players may contact their age group coaches for evaluation year-round.
+The schedule and location of tryouts are on the home page of the North State Soccer website.
 Please arrive early to the tryout to ensure time to get checked in.

 What if my daughter/son can't make it to all or some of the try-outs?